dli-training/dli-training.github.io/_sessions/en/1-pumf.md

 The panel will have representatives from the DLI Community, \<odesi\>, researchers, Real Time Remote Access system (RTRA), Virtual Data Lab (vDL), and the Canadian Research Data Centre Network (CRDCN).

+## Public Use Microdata Files at Concordia University

+This short presentation will illustrate how PUMFs are used at Concordia University.
+It will try to identify the main users and will underline  the important if PUMFs for teaching.

+## Advantages and disadvantages of Public Use Microdata Files (PUMF)

+This presentation is from a social scientist who makes extensive use of Statistics Canada’s microdata files, including those made available through the Data Liberation Initiative (DLI).
+The objective is 1) to present the reasons why the researcher uses DLI data; 2) to illustrate the usefulness of such data for research; and 3) to identify the main advantages and disadvantages of such data for research.

 ## Real Time Remote Access

 The RTRA system is an on-line remote access facility allowing users to run SAS programs, in real-time, against microdata located in a central and secure location.